Bootstrap

 What does the Bible say about fourfold salvation?

-The Bible describes salvation in four tenses: from the penalty of sin, the power of sin, the pleasure of sin, and ultimately the presence of sin.
+The Bible describes fourfold salvation as being saved from the penalty of sin, the power of sin, the pleasure of sin, and ultimately from the presence of sin.

 Fourfold Salvation